 All students who register with the Barnard Center for Accessibility Resources & Disability Services (CARDS) are required to meet individually with an CARDS staff member to determine a reasonable accommodation plan based upon review of the student's documentation and the student's self-report, both of which provide CARDS with valuable context regarding the student's experience and any barriers they encounter as a result of their disability.
 Students have a responsibility to provide appropriate and timely disability-related documentation to CARDS upon request in order for accommodation plans to be developed.

-Students with learning disabilities and/or ADD should refer to the guidelines in “Documentation of a Learning Disability / ADD” available on our website www.barnard.edu/ods.
-Students with all other disability diagnoses (mobility, visual and hearing impairments; chronic medical conditions; psychiatric disabilities; and substance abuse/recovery) must provide documentation which responds to the seven elements listed below.
-These guidelines have been modified as developed by the Association on Higher Education and Disability (www.ahead.org).
+Students with learning disabilities and/or ADD should refer to the guidelines in Documentation of a Learning Disability / ADD.
+Students with all other disability diagnoses (mobility, visual and hearing disabilities; chronic medical conditions; psychiatric disabilities; cognitive disabilities, and substance abuse/recovery) should provide documentation which responds to the 7 template items listed below.
+These guidelines have been adapted from those developed by the Association on Higher Education and Disability (www.ahead.org).

 The best quality documentation is provided by a licensed or otherwise properly credentialed professional who has undergone appropriate and comprehensive training, has relevant experience, and has no personal relationship with the individual being evaluated.
 An appropriate match between the credentials of the individual making the diagnosis and the condition being reported is expected (e.g., an orthopedic limitation might be documented by a physician, but not a licensed psychologist).